Camera features on the top of your camera body

 02 Shutter button

 Press this button all the way down to capture a shot.
 Press it half way down to focus and take an exposure reading of the scene’s lighting.
-Also press here to wake the camera up after it has gone
+Also press here to wake the camera up after it has gone into sleep mode.

 03 Main Dial